smallest-cock/Custom-Ball-Online/README.md

 <br>

 >[!TIP]
->If you're experiencing issues with skins being applied automatically, bind `cbo_apply_ball_texture` to a key to apply them whenever you want
+>If you're experiencing issues with skins being applied automatically, bind `cbo_apply_ball_skin` to a key to apply them whenever you want

 ## 🔨 Building